Oil water separator ( OWS ) is a useful tool for separating oily bilge waters to avoid water pollution.

 This law which was amended in 1978 added more positive and advanced technology to help the ship operators to control the water pollution.
-All sea going vessels were equipped with OWS, to help separate the oils mixed with water before pumping overboard.
+All seagoing vessels were equipped with OWS, to help separate the oils mixed with water before pumping overboard.
 It was also added with penalties to any ship that engages in pumping oils, chemicals, etc which may cause water pollution.

-Following the oil record book, which should be carefully record as per the law recommended way.
-This includes, recording each tank level, time & date of transfer, the officer who was in charge during the operation, period in when OWS were used , location, etc.
+Following the oil record book, which should be carefully recorded as per the law recommended way.
+This includes recording each tank level, time & date of transfer, the officer who was in charge during the operation, a period in when OWS was use, location, etc.

 Recently it’s very important and dangerous for any ship operator to pump out oily water higher above 15 PPM.
-Previously, test of this equipment were carried out only on checking the 15ppm alarm but in the recent time.
+Previously, a test of this equipment was carried out only on checking the 15ppm alarm but in the recent time.

-It’s important for every ship officers read and understand the IMO resolution MEPC 60(33) for oil content meters in accordance with MARPOL 73/78 Annex I. This will save you from landing yourself into jail or fines.
+It’s important for every ship officers to read and understand the IMO resolution MEPC 60(33) for oil content meters in accordance with MARPOL 73/78 Annex I. This will save you from landing yourself into jail or fines.

 We hope this article advance you and useful to your career at sea.
 You can share, recommend, leave comments for more information.
 It’s our world, we all need to join hands to keep it clean.